-NH Republicans welcome Trump primary challenge
+New Hampshire Republicans welcome Trump primary challenge

 Just 56 percent of New Hampshire Republicans plan to vote for Trump in a 2020 Republican primary; 44 percent say they’ll vote for another candidate or are undecided.

-Meanwhile, the Trump campaign is getting a vocal supporter in the state Republican Party headquarters, where former Trump state campaign chairman Stephen Stepanek, was recently elected to serve as the state GOP chairman.
+Meanwhile, the Trump campaign is getting a vocal supporter in the state Republican Party headquarters, where former Trump state campaign chairman Stephen Stepanek was recently elected to serve as the state GOP chairman.

-Perhaps unsurprisingly, Stepanek has been far less supportive of a Trump primary challenge than the longer established Republican leaders in the state.
+Perhaps unsurprisingly, Stepanek has been far less supportive of a Trump primary challenge than the longer-established Republican leaders in the state.
 In a recent interview, he dismissed Weld’s chances in 2020.

 “I don’t anticipate that anybody’s going to come in and be able to generate the kind of support the president has here,” Stepanek said.
 “But they’re more than welcome to test the waters.”